ACTL4001-T1-2022/github-showcase-page-marbs-consulting/README.md

 ![](Images/Marbs%20Consulting.png)

 _MARBS Consulting has been hired to form a competitive international football team for Rarita and to analyse the impact of building a football “brand” on the economy.
+The long-term objective is to add positive economic impact through such branding from competitiveness, higher tourism rates, and creating new jobs.
 We hope to provide insight into our findings through our code, data and key figures._

 ---
 # Table of Contents